 Before the City will sign a Final Plat, Developer must provide either a letter of credit or a performance bond in the amount of 120 percent of the estimated total cost to complete the required public improvements.
 The form and substance of the letter of credit must be acceptable to and approved by the city attorney.

-The following items required by Section 66-303 of the City of Stoughton Code of Ordinances shall be provided, addressed or both to the satisfaction of the City Planning Director:

-The location, right-of-way width, and pavement width of easements or rights-of-way adjacent to the plat shall be shown on the Plat.
-Detailed information describing the dedication of and existing improvements to Oak Opening Drive within the Town of Rutland shall be provided to the City Planning Director.

-Subsurface soil, rock and water conditions including depth to bedrock and average depth to ground water table shall be established through appropriate investigation and reported to the City Planning Director.
-Where the investigation indicates the potential for groundwater less than 10 feet from a proposed street centerline elevation, that information and the lots affected shall be noted on the face of the Final Plat.

-Existing land use and zoning within 300 feet of the Plat shall be provided to the City Planning Director.

-The lowest building elevation must be designated on the Plat to be one foot above the seasonal high water table.
-The minimum elevation must be shown on the Plat for each affected parcel.

 Plans and specifications for the construction of all public improvements needed to serve the Plat shall be approved by the City before the City will sign a Final Plat.
 Among other things, construction plans must show street tree locations, sizes and species.